matjazbravc/Consul.ServiceDiscovery.Demo/README.md

   * PollConsul, means that Ocelot will poll Consul for latest service information
 * PollingInterval - tells Ocelot how often to call Consul for changes in the service registry

-After we have defined our configuration we can start to implement API Gateway based on .NET 5 and Ocelot.
-Below we can see the implementation of Ocelot API Gateway service, that uses our ocelot.json configuration file and Consul as a service registry.
+After we have defined our configuration we can start to implement API Gateway based on **.NET 5** and **Ocelot**.
+Below we can see the implementation of Ocelot API Gateway service, that uses our **ocelot.json** configuration file and **Consul** as a service registry.

 ```csharp
 public class Program